Get Allergy Meals On The Table Fast Without Stress or Sacrificing Variety

 Back to my story…

-Now that I knew how to get rid of pre-packaged foods, I started to teach myself what I needed to know so I could create meals from scratch.
-I started revamping old recipes that we couldn’t eat before.
+Now that I was going to get rid of pre-packaged foods, I started to teach myself what I needed to know so I could create meals from scratch.
+I started by revamping old recipes that we couldn’t eat before.
 I also started working with clients through my business, Friendly Pantry Consulting and many of my clients needed to remove allergens like milk and eggs so I started to experiment with creating recipes for them too.
-I even wrote an allergy-friendly cookbook for the top 8 allergens plus gluten (called The Weeknight Allergy Buster).
-I found my groove!
+After lots of experimentation, I got better and better at it.

 I used to feel like I needed some sort of super-power motivation to do any kind of meal planning or cooking done, but then I realized that motivation comes from my actions and not just from thin air.